oppia/oppia-web-developer-docs/Common-pull-request-workflows.md

 * Added automatically:

   * Labels starting with `PR: don't merge`: Indicates that some problem with the PR needs to be addressed before merging.
 For example, one of these labels gets added if the PR author hasn't signed the CLA yet.
-* `REVIEWERS: Please add changelog label`: When a new contributor opens a PR, they don't have permission to add labels.
-In that case, Oppiabot adds this label to tell reviewers to assign the appropriate changelog label.
   * `stale`: This label gets added by oppiabot to PRs that have been inactive for a week.
 They will be automatically closed after 4 more days of inactivity.
   * `PR: LGTM`: Indicates that a PR has all necessary approvals.
 The PR can be merged as soon as the CI checks pass.

 * Added by the release team: